-QUARTERLY DISTRIBUTION AMOUNT PER PERCENT OF MARGINAL AVAILABLE CASH DISTRIBUTED TO COMMON

-UNIT UP TO UNITHOLDERS GENERAL PARTNER

-Minimum Quarterly Distribution \$0.275 98% 2%

-First Target Distribution 0.325 98% 2%

-Second Target Distribution 0.375 85% 15%

-Third Target Distribution 0.425 75% 25%

-Thereafter n/a 50% 50%
+QUARTERLY DISTRIBUTION AMOUNT PER PERCENT OF MARGINAL AVAILABLE CASH DISTRIBUTED TO COMMON UNIT UP TO UNITHOLDERS GENERAL PARTNER Minimum Quarterly Distribution \$0.275 98% 2% First Target Distribution Second Target Distribution 0.325 0.375 98% 85% 2% 15% Third Target Distribution 75% 25% Thereafter n/a 50% 50%

 DISTRIBUTIONS OF CASH FROM INTERIM CAPITAL TRANSACTIONS.
 Distributions on any date by us of available cash constituting cash from interim capital transactions will be distributed 98% to preference and common unitholders, pro rata, and 2% to our general partner until a hypothetical holder of a preference unit acquired on February 19, 1993 has received with respect to such preference unit distributions of available cash constituting cash from interim capital transactions in an amount equal to such preference unit's unrecovered capital (being \$10.25 per preference unit less any amounts previously distributed as cash from interim capital transactions) plus accrued arrearages, if any.
-Thereafter, distributions of available cash that constitute cash from interim capital transactions will be distributed as if they were cash from operations, and because the minimum quarterly distribution and first, second and third target distribution levels will have been reduced to zero as described below, our general partner's share of distributions of available cash will increase, in general, to 50% of all distributions of available cash.
+Thereafter, distributions of available cash that constitute cash from interim capital transactions will be distributed as if they were cash from operations, and because the minimum quarterly distribution and first, second and third target distribution levels will have been reduced to zero as described below, our general partner's share of distributions of available cash.